 State Equalized Value (S.E.V.) or Assessed Value (A.V.)

 The State Equalized Value or Assessed Value for a property represents 50% of its estimated fair market value.
 Twenty-four month sales studies are performed by the County Equalization Department to determine the total assessment increase by class (residential, commercial, industrial, personal).
 Upon completion of county equalization, the Michigan State Tax Commission uses the same procedures to equalize each class of property in each of the 83 counties in the state.
-The local assessor's responsibility is to spread appropriately the class increase or decrease (as is the case for 2009 assessments) among all the various areas of the city, as determined by analysis of sales within each area.
+The local assessor's responsibility is to spread appropriately the class increase or decrease among all the various areas of the city, as determined by analysis of sales within each area.
 In Center Line, for instance, there are four residential sections, which is further broken down by year built.
 Each of theses sections is separately analyzed and receives an adjustment according to what the sales analysis dictates.
 Subsequent to the processes of county and state equalization, the Assessed Value becomes the State Equalized Value.
 In most contexts, Assessed Value and State Equalized Value are used in an interchangeable sense.

 Capped Value is a new term that was introduced with the inception of Proposal A. Capped Value is computed as: (the prior years Taxable Value - losses) x (the lower of 1.05 or the Consumer Price Index factor) + additions.
 The CPI factor is synonymous with the rate of inflation and is determined by the Michigan State Tax Commission for use by all assessing departments within the state.
 The result of the formula is to limit the capped value from increasing by more than the lesser of 5% or the rate of inflation, unless an addition to value has been added or there has been a transfer of ownership in the preceding calendar year.